 Q: When does the band rehearse?

-A: The Jazz Orchestra (AKA Big Band) will rehearse from 5:45 to 7:45 pm on Tuesday nights.
-The Combo will rehearse after, from 8 to 9:30 pm on Tuesdays.
+A: The Jazz Orchestra (AKA Big Band) will rehearses from 5:45 to 7:45 pm on Tuesday nights.
+The Combo rehearses afterward, from 8 to 9:30 pm on Tuesdays.

 Q: Where is rehearsal?

-A: Both bands will rehearse inside the Joe Henderson Lab at the SFJAZZ Center.
+A: Both bands rehearse in the Joe Henderson Lab at the SFJAZZ Center.
 The space is easily accessible by MUNI and BART.
-Street parking is available however very limited.
+Street parking is available, however very limited.

 Q: Are scholarships available?

 A: Yes.
-Needs-based scholarships are available by emailing SFJAZZ Education at firstname.lastname@example.org.
+Need-based scholarships are available by e-mailing SFJAZZ Education at email@example.com.

 Q: Does the band travel?

 A: Yes.
-We aim to travel to at least one out-of-state (or international) festival per year.
+We aim to travel to at least one out-of-state festival per year.
 In previous years the band has been to Boston, New Orleans and New York City.
-We raise funds to cover most or all of the travel costs in these cases.
 Both the Orchestra and the Combo also aim to travel to local jazz festivals such as Monterey and Healdsburg.

 Q: What is an “alternate”?

 A: An “alternate” is someone who is not a regular member of the band but will be called upon to sub for a band member at rehearsals or performances.
-Benefits include free concert tickets to select SFJAZZ shows, invitations to clinics and workshops, and a standing invitation to come observe and hang at rehearsals.
+Benefits include free concert tickets to select SFJAZZ shows, invitations to clinics and workshops, and a standing invitation to observe rehearsals.
+The program is free of charge.